Tornadoes of 2025: May 29–30 (United States)

+May 29 (Philippines)

+A EF2 tornado struck 5 villages in Tupi, South Cotabato where it damaged 7 homes, toppled electrical posts, and uprooted trees. two people were rushed to a nearby hospital while twelve others were treated for first-aid injuries.
+Almost ₱19 million worth of agricultural crops were also damaged.

 June

 June 1 (France)

 A strong tornado affected the Loire area, particularly the communes of Lérigneux and Roche-en-Forez.
 Several houses had their roofs partially or completely ripped off, and significant tree damage was also observed.
 Additionally, one person was injured.
 The tornado was officially rated an IF2.

 June 3 (Australia)

-A tornado near the town of Frankland River, Western Australia destroyed trees, damaged vehicles, and injured a farmhand.
+A tornado struck near the town of Frankland River in the state of Western Australia, producing localized but notable damage amid a line of severe thunderstorms.
+The tornado developed as a low-pressure system brought intense convective storms to the region, and winds associated with the circulation overturned a utility vehicle and damaged farm equipment, including a tractor, on rural properties.
+A farmhand working on fencing was knocked to the ground and sustained minor injuries before being treated at a local hospital.
+Trees were snapped or uprooted in the vicinity, and local emergency services responded to calls for assistance in the aftermath of the event.

+June 4 (Germany)

+A strong IF2 tornado occurred in Baden-Württemberg and Bavaria and struck the community of Donaustetten.
+Birch trees were snapped, multiple houses were damaged, and several vehicles, lampposts and other objects were damaged severely.

 June 5 (United States)

-A mobile home swept away near Lubbock.
+A mobile home swept away near Lubbock, Texas.

 A single supercell produced a family of eight tornadoes as it moved eastward towards the Lubbock, Texas metropolitan area.
 The second tornado was a large, strong EF2 tornado that moved through open desert near the town of Morton, flipping center pivots and snapping wooden power poles.
 The tornado was highly photographed and videoed by nearby storm chasers, and it was researched by nearby research teams during the LIFT Project.
 Dr. Sean Waugh, with the National Severe Storms Laboratory (NSSL), researched the tornado.
 Using the NSSL Hail Camera Truck, positioned 200 m away from the tornado, he captured a 1.6 in hailstone that was "being ejected from the tornado" at speeds up to 202 mph.
 The hailstone was only visible to the camera for six frames; a total of 0.0182 seconds.
 The supercell also produced two other EF2 tornadoes along with two EF1 tornadoes and three EFU tornadoes.
 One of the EF1 tornadoes injured two people in a trailer park northeast of Smyer.
 A swath of very strong outflow winds up to 115 mph and very large hail up to 2.5 in in diameter impacted western and southwestern Lubbock following the dissipation of the final tornado.
 Windows and skylights were shattered, and trees and roofs were damaged throughout this area.
 Two other weak tornadoes also touched down earlier that day.